mjaniszew/esp32-thermal-camera/README.md

 - 4Hz refresh rate, should produce up to 4 frames per second over websocket connection
 - Web interface with video stream and basic options
 - It shows min and max temperatures registered on the screen
-- Basic color palettes to choose, based on popular ones found in some industry cameras like: Rainbow, White Hot, Fusion-like, etc.
+- Basic color palettes to choose, based on popular ones found in some industry cameras like: Rainbow, White Hot, Iron-like, etc.

 # Modules/libs used